Interchange (road)

 In the field of road transport, an interchange (American English) or a grade-separated junction (British English) is a road junction that uses grade separations to allow for the movement of traffic between two or more roadways or highways, using a system of interconnecting roadways to permit traffic on at least one of the routes to pass through the junction without interruption from crossing traffic streams.
 It differs from a standard intersection, where roads cross at grade.
-Interchanges are almost always used when at least one road is a controlled-access highway (freeway or motorway) or a limited-access divided highway (expressway), though they are sometimes used at junctions between surface streets.
+Interchanges are almost always used when at least one road is a controlled-access highway (freeway) or a limited-access highway (expressway), though they are sometimes used at junctions between surface streets.

 Terminology

 Note: The descriptions of interchanges apply to countries where vehicles drive on the right side of the road.
 For left-side driving, the layout of junctions is mirrored.
 Both North American (NA) and British (UK) terminology is included.